netifi/netifi-quickstart-java/README.md

 Note the ports that are currently being assigned.
 You may need to modify them on your machine.
 If you modify the ports you will need to change them in the [client](/client/src/main/java/io/netifi/proteus/quickstart/client/Main.java) and [service](/service/src/main/java/io/netifi/proteus/quickstart/service/Main.java).

 ## Running the Quickstart
+The instructions below start two instances of the example service and requests from the client are automatically load balanced between the service instances.

 1. Validate that the Proteus Router is running.

-2. Start the service using the following Gradle command:
+2. Start the first instance of the service using the following Gradle command:

         $ ./gradlew :service:run

+3. In a new terminal, start the second instance of the service using the same Gradle command.

+        $ ./gradlew :service:run

-3. Start the client using the following Gradle command:
+4. Start the client using the following Gradle command:

         $ ./gradlew :client:run

-4. If the client successfully called the service and received a response you will see the following in the console:
+5. If the client successfully called the service and received a response you will see the following in the console:

         > Task :client:run
         SLF4J: Failed to load class "org.slf4j.impl.StaticLoggerBinder".
         SLF4J: Defaulting to no-operation (NOP) logger implementation
         SLF4J: See http://www.slf4j.org/codes.html#StaticLoggerBinder for further details.
         Sending 'World' to HelloService...
-        message: "Hello, World!"
+        message: "Hello, World! from helloservice-a90a4fc7-74a3-4019-9263-3116332c5aed"

-        BUILD SUCCESSFUL in 5s
+        BUILD SUCCESSFUL in 1s
-        8 actionable tasks: 2 executed, 6 up-to-date
+        8 actionable tasks: 1 executed, 7 up-to-date

+6. Run the client multiple times to see the requests load balanced between the service instances.

 ## Bugs and Feedback
 For bugs, questions and discussions please use the [Github Issues](https://github.com/netifi/proteus-quickstart/issues).